-How and Why Two PLTW Alumni Went Back to the Classroom
+How Two PLTW Alumni Went Back to the Classroom

 An empowering student experience and a shared love for helping others put Samantha Harris and Julie Jeszenszky on the path to pursuing their passions.